Sandra D. Mertens

 General Business Law.
 Sandra assists large and small businesses with all stages of their business, from formation of an entity to contracts to employee issues, and dissolution.
 Her diverse skill set allows for a wholistic approach to foresee and plan for the unique challenges of each business client.
 She also provides registered agent services in the State of Illinois.

 Her article, “Series Limited Liability Companies: A Possible Solution to Multiple LLC’s,” was published in the Chicago Kent Law Review in 2009.
-For the Illinois Bar Journal, she authored, “Can You Pierce the Veil of an Illinois LLC?” in 2015.
+For the Illinois Bar Journal, she authored, “Can You Pierce the Veil of an Illinois LLC?” in 2015, which was positively cited by the Illinois Appellate Court in the decision titled Lewis, Yockey & Brown, Inc. v.
+Fetzer, 2022 IL App (4th) 210599.

 Estate Planning and Asset Protection.
 Sandra helps clients protect their loved ones through estate planning through preparation of wills, trusts, powers of attorney, and more.
 She also handles specialized asset protection techniques such as gift and life insurance trusts.
 Her tax background provides a unique perspective to planning, and her probate experience allows for tailored techniques to prevent family disputes after death.

 Probate and Estate/Trust Administration.
 Sandra assists grieving spouses and family members by handling required probate filings and assisting with the administration of estates and trusts after their loved one passes away.
-She is also a member of the CBA’s Probate Practice Committee.
+She is also a member of the CBA’s Probate Practice Committee and has lectured and prepared seminar materials for accountant and attorney education on a variety of topics including computing the probate estate’s taxable value for probate and estate tax purposes, managing the probate estate, and handling the probate estate’s closing, final accounting, and tax returns.

 Commercial Litigation.
 Sandra represents individuals and businesses with prosecuting and defending a wide variety of claims, including breach of contract, fiduciary duty issues, commercial lease disputes, and similar causes of action.
 She is often called upon to manage complicated discovery for the firm’s litigation matters and conduct complex research.

 Sandra is admitted to the Illinois Bar, U.S. District Court for the Northern District of Illinois, United States Bankruptcy Court, and United States Tax Court.
-She has also been admitted pro hac vice in the District Court for the District of Columbia and New York state court.
+She has also been admitted pro hac vice in the District Court for the District of Columbia, District Court for the Southern District of Indiana, and New York state court.